barryclark/jekyll-now/_posts/2022-10-23-multi-task-learning-a-sentiment-analysis-example.markdown

 ## Model Training

 Now it's time to build our neural network.
 How can we enable our network to handle multiple tasks at the same time?
 The trick is to create multiple "heads" so that each "head" can undertake a specific task.
 Since all tasks need to be tackled based on the same set of features created out of the reviews, we need to declare a "backbone" to connect the source features with the different "heads".
-That's why we arrive at the following network architecture.
+That's how we arrive at the following network architecture.

 <div class="img-div-any-width">
   <img src="https://raw.githubusercontent.com/shenghaowang/absa-for-restaurant-reviews/main/absa-network.png" style="max-width: 80%;" />
   <br />
 </div>

+The [Sequential API](https://pytorch.org/docs/stable/generated/torch.nn.Sequential.html) provided by Pytorch can help us declare the "heads" with a loop.
+Within each "head", a vanilla attention layer is introduced.
+The implementation of the attention layer can be found [here](https://github.com/shenghaowang/absa-for-restaurant-reviews/blob/main/src/attention.py).
+Based on my experiment, adding the attention layer improved the model accuracy by ~10%.

 {% highlight python %}